Strategic Brand Consulting

-This course is meant to take the theory of brand and make it real, by applying guiding principles to solve meaty brand challenges facing a variety of industries today.
-How do we move from theoretical to practical?
-The course covers fundamentals such as brand positioning, brand activation, and research methods, and moves into innovation strategy, storytelling, and other specialized skills.
-The students will leave the course with a set of tools that can be used to tackle real world brand issues, applicable across a range of professions.
+The environment in which brands communicate with consumers is changing, and changing quickly.
+Corporations are increasingly hiring agencies to help them better understand how to delight their customers.
+Agencies, in turn, need to develop processes and strategies to stay relevant in this changing environment.
+This course will take the theory of brand and make it real by solving meaty brand challenges facing a variety of industries today.
+How do we move from the theoretical to the practical?
+We will examine such fundamentals as brand positioning, brand activation and research methods, and move on to innovation, strategy, storytelling and other specialized skills.
+Students will complete this course with a set of tools that can be used to tackle real-world brand issues applicable across a range of professions.

 Brands and Visual Language